bunzela/AIzymes/How_to_push_and_pull.md

 > [!IMPORTANT]
 > Ask Adrian for an access token.

-On the Grid, run the following command with your username and the access token as password:
+On the HPC cluster, run the following command with your username and the access token as password:
 ```
 git clone https://github.com/bunzela/AIzymes
 ```